cran-task-views/Hydrology/Hydrology.md

 -   `r pkg("getMet")`: Functions for sourcing, formatting, and editing meteorological data for hydrologic models.

-**Hydrograph analysis (functions for working with streamflow data, e.g. flow statistics, trends, biological indices, etc.)**
+### Hydrograph analysis (functions for working with streamflow data, e.g., flow statistics, trends, biological indices, etc.)

 -   `r pkg("baseflow")`: Computes hydrograph separation
     using the conceptual automated process from Pelletier and